Storyflow Logo

 Mural's whole identity is facilitation, and that makes it a top choice when the brainstorm itself is the event.
 Dot-voting, timers, private mode so people are not anchored by others, and facilitator superpowers all make a live marketing workshop run smoothly.
 For agencies running client workshops, it is a serious tool.

 Where it loses: it is built around the facilitated session, so async development of an idea afterward is less natural, and like Miro its AI does not read and reason over the full board.
 If your bottleneck is running a great workshop, Mural wins.
-If your bottleneck is what happens to the ideas after everyone logs off, it does less for you.
+In the loop, Mural is the Cluster specialist.
+Dot-voting and private mode nudge a group toward Converge, but the actual decision and the written brief still happen somewhere else.
+For a client-facing discovery workshop it is superb, and for the quiet week afterward when the campaign has to be written, it goes dark.

 4. FigJam